run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 *   Note the _interactive_ flag which means the Job will not have a start or end.
 It is the Researcher's responsibility to close the Job.
 *   The Job is assigned to team-a with an allocation of a single GPU.
 *   In this example, we have chosen the simplest scheme to expose ports which is port forwarding.
 We temporarily expose port 8888 to localhost as long as the ``runai submit`` command is not stopped
+*   It is possible to forward traffic from multiple IP addresses by using the "--address" parameter.
+Check the CLI reference for further details.

 ### Open the Jupyter notebook